250 E. Arapahoe St., P.O. Box 112

 NW BOCES Educational and Treatment Facility Learn & Grow

-Academic Data 2014 to 2017
+Academic Outcome Data

-The initial need is to provide a safe and trusting environment for the child which will help them learn to self-regulate, increase their attention, reduce impulsivity and reorganize their patterns of reacting.
+The initial placement need is to provide a safe and trusting environment for the child which will help them learn to self-regulate, increase their attention, reduce impulsivity and reorganize their patterns of reacting.
 Relationship related problems are worked on using the NW BOCES staff and psychologist.
 Each student has an individualized service plan developed by their IEP team.
 As youth begin to feel comfortable and safe in the safe and stable environment they begin to develop social skills, learn impulse control, make academic improvements, and integrate to a home and school community.

 Written communication helps keep families and placement agencies informed.
-Reports include: weekly psychological reports; quarterly report cards, and IEP reports, monthly staffing; monthly treatment plan and discharge plan updates; annual Woodcock Johnson Academic Assessment Achievement; twice a year NWEA (MAP) testing; and STAR Math and STAR Reading quarterly assessments.
+Reports include: weekly psychological reports; quarterly report cards, and IEP reports, monthly staffing; monthly treatment plan and discharge plan updates; annual Woodcock Johnson Academic Assessment Achievement; annual state assessment, twice a year NWEA (MAP) testing; and STAR Math and STAR Reading quarterly assessments.

 Behavioral Goal: At least 80% of the youth who complete the treatment program will successfully integrate in the home community and have no further residential placements.